KacprusJeden/PySpark_Football_Players_Incremental_Load/README.md

 In this projet you have:
-- algorithm with CDC, SCD2 and incremental loading
+- algorithm with SCD2 and incremental loading
 - requirements.txt with needed libraries to import
 - unit tests in pytest